EP 35: To Love Their Husbands -Marriage Series #2

 We’re continuing in a series here at the podcast on marriage.
 Each episode can stand alone, but they are meant to be listened to together.
 Last week we talked about God’s Design for Marriage and Our Role as Women.
 We touched briefly on areas of submission, respect, and love.
 Today we’re going to start by seeing what God’s Word has to say about loving our husbands.

 I struggled with titling the episode, so I borrowed it from scripture from the Titus 2:4 passage that we are to be taught by the older women “to love their husbands.”Love is a necessary factor in our marriages.
-If we don’t have love for one another, there’s going to be a lot of issues in our marriage.
-Click To Tweet
+If we don’t have love for one another, there are going to be a lot of issues in our marriage.

-Before we dig into that passage, I want to work through with you on what is love?
+Before we dig into that passage, I want to work through with you what is love?
 Love is a necessary factor in our marriages.
-If we don’t have love for one another, there’s going to be a lot of issues in our marriage.
-Without love in our marriages they’re going to be difficult to endure, any problems in the marriage will be difficult to overcome, as time goes on when we live in a relationship where there is no love the relationship is going to begin to fall apart.
+If we don’t have love for one another, there are going to be a lot of issues in our marriage.
+Without love in our marriages, they’re going to be difficult to endure.
+Any problems in marriage will be difficult to overcome.
+As time goes on, when we live in a relationship where there is no love, the relationship is going to begin to fall apart.
 We’re not going to like each other very much or have any desire to be near one another, and it is just a dangerous place to be.